42

 = c(1, 2, 3, 4, 5)

-R distributes the function over the vector automatically.
-You write one application; R performs five.
-This is Church’s model extended to collections: a function applied to a vector produces a vector of results. sqrt(c(1, 4, 9, 16, 25)) is a single function applied to a single argument; the fact that the argument contains five numbers is R’s business, not yours.
+R distributes the function over the vector automatically; you write one application, R performs five.
+This is Church’s model extended to collections: a function applied to a vector produces a vector of results. sqrt(c(1, 4, 9, 16, 25)) is a single function applied to a single argument, and the fact that the argument contains five numbers is R’s business, not yours.

 This pattern has a name: a functor.
-A functor maps a function over a structure while preserving the structure’s shape. sqrt applied to a five-element vector returns a five-element vector; the function changes the contents, the container stays intact.
-Vectors are functors.
-Lists are functors (via lapply).
-Data frame columns are functors (via mutate).
+A functor maps a function over a structure while preserving the structure’s shape. sqrt applied to a five-element vector returns a five-element vector; the function changes the contents, but the container stays intact.
+Vectors are functors, lists are functors (via lapply), and data frame columns are functors (via mutate).
 The word comes from category theory, but the idea is concrete: apply inside, preserve outside.
 You will see it everywhere in this book, and by the end it will feel as natural as vectorization itself.

 4.4.1 Recycling